ionic-team/getting-started-iv-vue/README.md

 ## Create the Vault

 In this step, we will create the vault and test it by storing an retrieving a value from it.
-We will call this value the `session` since storing session data in a vault is the most common use case.
+This value will be called `session` since storing session data in a vault is the most common use case.
 However, it is certainly not the _only_ use case.

 First, create a file named `src/services/useVault.ts`.
-Within this file, we will define the vault as well as create a composition function that abstracts all of the logic we need in order to interact with the vault.
+Within this file, we will define the vault as well as create a composition function that abstracts all of the logic we need in order to interact with the vault:

 ```TypeScript
 import { Capacitor } from '@capacitor/core';